the-beef-calculator/AppleStore-Inventory-Checker/README.md

-# AppleStore-Inventory-Checker
-Program that contact's Apple's API and checks to see if a product is in-stock.
-Will notify via SMS when there is!

-It is important to note that **at this time, only Apple locations inside the US are supported.**

 # Libraries Used / Important Notes

 This program utilizes GSON, Google's JSON Serializer/Deserializer library.
 In order for this program to work, you must have the Maven or Gradle dependency